scriptwerx/angular-swx-session-storage/README.md

 $sessionStorage service for use in your AngularJS applications.

-Provides a key-value (string-object) storage, that is backed by localStorage with support for expiry (in days).
+Provides a key-value (string-object) storage, that is backed by localStorage with support for expiry (in minutes).

 Objects put or retrieved from this storage are automatically serialized or deserialized by angular's toJson/fromJson.